dyweb/gommon/linter/doc/import.md

 ## TODO

 - [ ] `LocalPrefix` kind of does the extra grouping
+- [ ] Check forbidden import
+- [ ] More groups for import

+## Overview

+`goimports` with custom grouping rules, package black list and alias naming check.

 ## Motivation

 `goimports` improves `gofmt` by doing additional import grouping.
 However it is missing the following features:

 - customize group rules, e.g. put all proto import at the bottom, split import from current project with external libs
+- black list specific packages, sometimes IDE are too smart and introduced unknown import on the fly
 - validation on import rename, e.g. rename lengthy proto package to `foopb`

 ## Design